← FRACTALREALITY.CA

 ETHICAL IMPLICATION

 Ethical action happens at both scales simultaneously.
 Locally, you keep your own gate clear through personal integrity.
 Globally, you participate as one aperture in the larger field through social responsibility.
-The four virtues operate at both scales at once:
+The five virtues operate at both scales at once:

 • Plasticity: flexible boundaries at your center and within the whole